A list of people killed while riding a bicycle in San Francisco

 October 18th, 2013.
 A 78-year-old man was named Cheng Jin Lai was killed after being run over by a Muni bus in the intersection of 11th and Bryant at 8:40am.
 Cheng was riding his bicycle to a recycling center when a southbound 27-Bryant bus struck Cheng.
 The bus was not equipped with a wheel guard, which may have saved Cheng’s life.

 August 14th, 2013.
 A 24-year-old woman named Amelie Le Moullac was killed after being run over by a truck whose driver was making a right turn onto 6th Street from Folsom at 7:07am.
-She was killed while riding in an unprotected bike lane.
-Source.

 May 23rd, 2013.
 A 21-year-old man named Dylan Mitchell was killed after being run over by a Recology garbage truck.
 The driver was making a right turn onto South Van Ness from 16th Street at 6:45am and didn’t know he had struck Dylan until witnesses flagged him down a block away.
 Dylan was killed while riding on a road with bike sharrows but no protected bike lane.
-Source.

 May 29th, 2012.
 A 22-year-old man named Robert Yegge was killed after being struck by a truck on Oak at Franklin at 2:30pm.
 Robert was making a left turn from Oak onto Franklin, and had a green light when the truck collided with him, which was making a right turn at a red light from the opposite direction.
 He spent several days in a coma before dying in the hospital.
 Robert was one class away from graduating with a degree in biochemistry from USF.

 July 20th, 2011.
 A 25-year-old woman named Nancy Ho was killed after being struck by a Berkeley Farms delivery truck on Mission as she was turning left onto Fremont.
-She was riding on the street and there were no bike lanes.
-Source.

 October 7th, 2010.
 A 22-year-old man named Derek Allen was killed after being struck by a MUNI bus on 6th Avenue between Geary and Clement at 4:59pm.
 Based on witness descriptions and photographs of the accident, Derek was struck from behind by a MUNI bus heading the wrong direction on 6th Avenue.
 The bus was apparently attempting to pass another stalled MUNI bus when it struck Derek.
 An official version of the collision is not available because SFPD accident reports are not available to the public.